 Risk factors for suicidal thoughts and behaviors last long-term, but suicidal thoughts themselves tend to have rapid onsets and last short amounts of time through large bursts of emotion.
 If they can get through this moment, be it five minutes, half an hour, or several hours, you can help get them out of a crisis.

 There are multiple support networks available for those experiencing a crisis or are experiencing active suicidal ideation.
 The most important thing these networks do is provide a safe place to listen and provide support, helping them get through the difficult moment.
 Some crisis support lines include:

 If you aren’t sure how to help but know things are serious, or if you or a loved one are going to act on a suicide plan, please go to your local emergency department or urgent care center.
 They will be able to identify the best form of treatment for you.

 Therapy is the first (and arguably most important) way someone experiencing suicidal thoughts and feelings can get help long-term.
 No matter the risk factor, comorbid condition, or reason for your suicidal ideation, a therapist, psychologist, licensed social worker, or other mental health professional is trained for years to be able to help you.

 Cost can be prohibitive to getting help, particularly if economic conditions have driven you or your loved ones’ suicidal ideation.
-Online therapies are just as effective as in-person therapy but cost less per session without insurance.
+Online therapies such as BetterHelp and Talkspace are just as effective as in-person therapy but cost less per session without insurance.
 Suppose you don’t have consistent internet access or aren’t interested in online therapy.
 In that case, many in-person clinics have sliding scales, where they can adjust the cost of your session depending on your income, and some community mental health centers or student psychologists can get your copay down to $0.